edujbarrios/moondream-captioning/moondream/finetune/README.md

 # Finetuning Moondream 2B

-This readme will walk you through the process of finetuning the text and region encoders of the Moondream 2B model.
+This readme will walk you through the process of finetuning Moondream for better cpationing on a given dataset.

 > Make sure to run all commands from the root directory of the project.